Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Our law firm represents clients facing a wide range of cochlear device issues, and we work closely with each client to help them seek the compensation they deserve.
 Here’s what we typically handle:

-If you suspect your cochlear implant is causing you harm, there are a few important steps you can take to protect your health and your rights:
+If you suspect your cochlear implant, which is intended for those who are profoundly deaf of severely hard of hearing, is causing you harm, there are a few important steps you can take to protect your health and your rights:

-Your well-being is important, and following these steps can help you stay on top of you health as well as your legal rights.
+Your well-being is important, and following these steps can help you stay on top of your health as well as your legal rights.

 Patients who suffered severe health issues from defective cochlear implants may be eligible for compensation.